dentity007/Agentforce-Dynamic-Action/README.md

 ### Common First-Run Issues
 - **FLS/Sharing Errors**: Generated actions include guardrails but may fail if your user lacks FLS on target fields.
 Assign `DynamicAction_Permissions` or ensure your profile has read/write access to Opportunity/Case fields.
 - **Missing Objects**: If Opportunity or Case objects aren't available, use `config/project-scratch-def.json` which enables Sales Cloud features, or modify `includeObjects` in recommendation calls to use available objects.
-- **LLM Callouts Blocked**: Configure the `LLM_Provider` Named Credential with valid endpoint/credentials, then run `scripts/register-llm.apex` to register your client.
+- **LLM Callouts Blocked**: Configure the `LLM_Provider` Named Credential with your OpenAI API key (add "Authorization: Bearer YOUR_KEY" header), then run `scripts/register-llm.apex` to register the OpenAI client.
 - **Deployment writes no files**: Ensure `scripts/generate.apex` completed successfully and that Node.js is installed for `scripts/deploy-artifacts.js`.
 - **Permission errors**: Run `sf org assign permset -n DynamicAction_Permissions -o <alias>` after deploying metadata.
 - **Scripts not executable**: Run `chmod +x scripts/*.sh` on Unix systems if scripts fail with "permission denied".